Matthias-Wandel/lathe-thread-gears/README.md

 of the target gear ratios.
 It omits gear combinations that:
 <ul><li>Would cause interference between gears
 <li>Would not reach the spindle
-<li>Would not fit on the tiltable mounting bar
+<li>Would not fit on the tilt-able mounting bar
-<li>would not allow the housing to be closed
+<li>Would not allow the housing to be closed
 </ul>
 However, the checks are rudimentary so just because it passed a combination as valid, doesn't guarantee that it will fit.
 Your lathe may of course have